Cavern12/CISC101-Group92-TravelPlanner/modules/03_feasibility_guardrails.md

 3. **Too Far or Long Travel**
    - If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.
+   - If user indicates “short walks only” → prioritize activities with walking times under ~25 minutes.

 4. **Weather Swap**
    - If rain or cold season likely → make sure at least one indoor activity replaces outdoor ones.